M&A process introduction

 Due Diligence process

-Now that you’ve found the right acquisition targets, it’s time to dig into due diligence.
-Due diligence is the investigation that takes place when one company is considering purchasing another company.
+Now that you’ve found the suitable acquisition targets, it’s time to dig into due diligence.
+Due diligence is the investigation that occurs when one company considers purchasing another.

-During due diligence, an acquiring company will investigate a potential target company to examine its financial statements, management, operations and any regulatory issues.
+During due diligence, an acquiring company will investigate a potential target company to examine its financial statements, management, operations, and regulatory issues.

 You can do this by asking yourself a few questions: